albin-johansson/abby/docs/setup.md

 ## Lean and mean

-This approach uses the defaults provided by the abby library, this is of course the simplest approach and should be sufficient for most users.
+This approach uses the defaults provided by the abby library, this is the simplest approach and should be sufficient for most users.
 The default precision used is
 `double` and the tree will use the `abby::vector2` class as the vector type.
 By default a thickness factor is used when inserting AABBs.